 - The principal advantage is that the revenue reported is based on the actual results and not based on the estimates.

-- The completed-contract method of accounting helps to reduce the cost fluctuations associated with the long term projects.
-This method also motivates the contractor to apply cost and time-saving methods for the completion of the project as the compensation of the contractor does not change with the actual time taken to finish the project.
+- The completed-contract accounting method helps reduce the cost fluctuations associated with long-term projects.
+This method also motivates the contractor to apply cost and time-saving methods to complete the project as the contractor’s compensation does not change with the actual time taken to finish the project.

-- As compared to the percentage of completion method, higher net income is generally reported in the completed contract method.
+- Compared to the completion method’s percentage, higher net income is generally reported in the completed contract method.

 - The main disadvantage of this method is that the contractor does not necessarily recognize the income in the period it is earned.
 As a result, there is a possibility that additional tax liability can be created as the whole project revenue will occur in a single period for tax reporting.

-- In the completed contract method of accounting, there is a disadvantage to the investor that if the project takes a long time to complete than the anticipated time, then also the contractor is not entitled to receive any extra compensation.
+- In the completed contract method of accounting, there is a disadvantage to the investor.
+If the project takes a longer time to complete than the anticipated time, the contractor is also not entitled to receive any extra compensation.

-- The completed-contract method can be used only by the home construction projects or other small projects.
-Long term contractors always prefer a percentage of completion method.
+- The completed-contract method can be used only for home construction projects or other small projects.
+Long-term contractors always prefer a percentage of completion method.

 - The clear information on the operations is not shown in the records and books.

 - If there is a loss during the completion of the project, then such losses are deductible only after project completion.